This post may contain affiliate links. Please read our disclosure policy.

 Crispy Baked Chicken Thighs on a white plate with green beans

 These easy Baked Chicken Thighs swimming in a garlic herb butter sauce comes together right in the pan all on it’s own without much help from anything but a wooden spoon.
 The chicken thighs bake up perfectly while self basting in the sauce which lends to their overall tender flavor.
-It’s similar in flavor to these Braised Chicken Thighs but in a lighter sauce with crispier skin.
+It’s similar in flavor to these Braised Chicken Thighs and this Easy Apricot Chicken but in a lighter sauce with crispier skin.

 Ingredients for Baked Chicken Thighs